moshejasper/kindisperse/README.md

 <img src="man/figures/README-simgraphhist-1.png" width="100%" />

-This function is also implemented in the ‘Tutorial’ tab of the kindisperse app.
+The simgraph functions are also implemented in the ‘Tutorial’ tab of the kindisperse app.

-### Kinpair Simulations
+### 4.1.2 Kinpair Simulations

 These are designed for simulating and testing the impacts of various dispersal and sampling parameters on a dataset, and for testing and